Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## Transactions_table creation
 ## Explanation:
 .
-This screenshot shows the creation of the transactions table, which links customers and products.
+This screenshot below shows the creation of the transactions table, which links customers and products.

 It contains 3 columns + constraints: